The-R34per/Discord-Remote-Access-Trojan/README.md

 The bot connects to a Discord server, creates a channel named after the host machine’s public IP, and executes PowerShell commands sent through that channel.
 Output is returned directly to Discord.

+NOTE: This program **will work** if you have a network that restricts imbound/internal SSH, due to the use of an external API (Discord Token).

 This project is intended **strictly for educational use in controlled environments**.

 ---